 You are expecting an important business or personal call.
 But, what comes through your Virgin landline is a nuisance call from an unknown and unimportant caller.
 Frustrating, right?
 Well, you are not alone.
 Users of Virgin landline have been complaining of a surge in the amount of nuisance and unknown numbers.
 In this guide, we will examine the source of nuisance calls on a Virgin landline and how to block the nuisance calls on your Virgin landline.

-Nuisance calls on Virgin landlines are from a salesperson or an automated robot.
-You can block nuisance calls on your Virgin landline by calling 150 from your Virgin landline telephone or 0345 454 1111* from any other phone.
+You can block nuisance calls on your Virgin landline by calling 150 from your Virgin handset or 0345 454 1111* from any other phone.
+Additionally, you can register for the telephone preference service (TPS) as another way of reducing spam calls.

 Why am I receiving nuisance calls on my Virgin Landline?